Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Drone footage is a very common occurance on timelines these days.
 Dan shares his techniques for adding depth to the footage.

-In this installment of From The Mailbag we're joined by Joey D'Anna and discuss what can DPs and onset staff do to make final color easier?
+Pat, Robbie and Mixing Light Contributor Joey D'Anna discuss what can DPs and onset staff do to make the final color grade easier?

 Resolve 15 supports the ability to create DCPs natively.
 In this Insight, learn how that works and get back ground info on essential DCP specs.